judwhite/twitch-tts/README.md

 After installing you may need to create a new terminal session for `gtts-cli` to show up in the `PATH`.

-## Install VLC command-line utilities
+## Install ffmpeg

 ```
-sudo apt install vlc-bin
+sudo apt install ffmpeg
 ```

-Test that the `nvlc` binary is found.
+Test that the `ffplay` binary is found.

 ## Create a Twitch Chat OAuth Token